What is Prospero?

 Do I need to believe in the existence of angels?

-If angels exist, they do not inhabit the manifest realm where their existence could be proven, therefore they do not exist as such.
-You can treat angel as a placeholder term, meaning something along the lines of a whisperer of words of wisdom, who cannot speak until invited, and whose origin is unknown and unknowable.
+No. Angels do not exist, otherwise we would be able to prove their existence.
+You can treat angel as a placeholder term, meaning something along the lines of a whisperer of words of wisdom, that cannot speak until invited, and whose origin is unknown and unknowable.

 When you talk about the unmanifest, is this something like God, or Heaven, or the Holy Spirit?